mrgreyh01/Fanzone/README.md

 #### 6.2 Front-End libraries: Justification for the choice of libraries used during the project

+ReactJS - There are many reasons why this is perfect for my project:

+- It has many repeatable parts
+- Easy and "clean" for a user to use
+- Becomes powerful when used with Django REST Framework
+- Easy to connect to Cloudinary

 #### 6.3 Credits: Tutorials or articles used while developing

 The following sources have been used to provide either a direct influence or